GeorgePearse/Easy21/README.md

 Super Quick RL Revision (2022)
 * Explore <-> exploit trade-off
 * How far to explore before update?
-* The "edge of a cliff problem"
+* The "edge of a cliff problem" when trying to find the fastest problem (though not a risk when offline learning is available).